 Google values authentic links above all others, so it’s no surprise that it doesn’t approve of contractually obligated links.

-For instance, a site could add the inclusion of a link to its terms of service and not allow the other party to qualify the link as they please.
+For instance, a site could add the inclusion of an outbound link to its terms of service and not allow the other party to qualify the link as they please.

-The lesson: Never try to forcibly grow your backlink profile by including mandatory links in contractual agreements and not permitting them to be qualified.
+The lesson: Never try to forcibly grow sites’ backlink profiles by including mandatory links in contractual agreements and not permitting them to be qualified.

 8. Press Release Links